dannguyen/journalism-syllabi/README.md

 <a href="http://homepages.wmich.edu/~schristi/journalism_research/index.html">Homepage</a> /
 <a href="http://homepages.wmich.edu/~schristi/journalism_research/syllabus.html">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course is designed to provide the student with an introduction to the sources, practices, technique and principles of journalism and other information research.
+        This course is designed to provide the student with an introduction to the sources, practices, technique and principles of journalism and other information research.
 The course introduces students to the techniques of computer-assisted reporting.
-The course will show students how to use primary, sec...</em></p>
+The course will show students how to use primary, sec
+        </small></p>

         <p>Instructors: Sue Ellen Christian</p>
     </td>
     <td>
-        Western Michigan University
+        <small>Western Michigan University</small>
     </td>
   </tr>